chef/chef-web-docs/content/config_rb_solo.md

 This example solo.rb file uses the `data_collector` settings to send data to an available Chef Automate system.
-Since Chef Automate generates a self-signed SSL certificate by default, you will need to add the certificate (located under `/var/opt/delivery/nginx/` on the Chef Automate server) to your `trusted_certs_dir` directory, as seen in this
+Since Chef Automate generates a self-signed TLS/TLS/SSL certificate by default, you will need to add the certificate (located under `/var/opt/delivery/nginx/` on the Chef Automate server) to your `trusted_certs_dir` directory, as seen in this
 example: